 I work in an area of mathematics called number theory, and in particular on Fibonacci numbers and polynomials.
 I also study other topics from both number theory and abstract algebra (on sequences, groups, algebraic extensions, etc).
 Here are some of the articles I have written, with the most recent ones on top:

-- When is a^n + 1 the sum of two squares, a collaborative effort with three W&L students (Saimon Islam, Aaron Schmitt, and Pan Yue) and a team at Wake Forest (students Kylie Hess, Emily Stamm, Terrin Warren, and professor Jeremy Rouse) from our work in the summer of 2016, currently under review (pdf).
+- When is a^n + 1 the sum of two squares, a collaborative effort with three W&L students (Saimon Islam, Aaron Schmitt, and Pan Yue) and a team at Wake Forest (students Kylie Hess, Emily Stamm, Terrin Warren, and professor Jeremy Rouse) from our work in the summer of 2016.
+Involve, 12 No. 4 (2019). (pdf).

 - Finding cycles in the kth power digraphs over the integers modulo a prime, with Wenda Tu (W&L class of 2014), Involve, 11 No. 2 (2018). (pdf).
 This article was from my summer research with Wenda back in 2013 (see this page for more details on my summer work with students)